Information for family about the social media ban

 What if I give my parental/guardian consent?

 This won't make a difference.
-The Government’s proposal is that parents (or other guardians) can’t give their consent for their young people to access social media before they are 16 years of age.
+Parents (or other guardians) won't be able to give their consent for their young people to access social media before they are 16 years of age.

 How will they enforce this?